AshishSarin/HumbleBrag/README.md

 #               text count is shown which changes color to red when exeecing limit of 140.
 #               Currently only text can be posted from PostTweetActivity

+# Version 1.2 : 100 recent users who are singled out on "@HumbleBrag" timline are listed inside HumbleBrag activity with
+#				profile image and screen names.
+When clicked on profile image, it is shown in full screen with options
+#				of zoom in and zoom out.
+Images can be swiped left or right to see next user on the list.